 – An active e-mail list server.
 Our members discuss all aspects of astronomy and it’s a great place to get your questions answered.
 You can have messages sent directly to you (around 20 a day) or in a daily digest.
 You can also browse or search them through an archived list on the Internet.

 – Being a NOVAC Members qualifies you to get a discount on Astronomy and Sky and Telescope magazine.

 – Check out the NOVAC library, we have 1000+ books and reference materials to check out and use at your leisure from our monthly meetings.

 – Our Monthly Observing Sessions (MOS) help members observe more often, even while in a severely light polluted area.

 – Amateur telescope making.
 A special interest group formed to help members share ideas about telescope making.

 – The NOVAC Mentoring Program matches you up with others that own the same equipment you have or have experience that can help you.

 – Membership in the Astronomical League (AL) is included as a part of your NOVAC dues.
 AL membership benefits include a quarterly magazine (“the Reflector”), and a broad array of AL created themed observing programs (“clubs”).

-– CCD imagery, Occultation’s, solar observing, the Messier marathon, Astronomy Day, a summer picnic, a frequently updated website and more!
+– CCD imagery, Occultation’s, solar observing, the Messier marathon, Astronomy Day, Star Gaze, a frequently updated website and more!